-6.9.
+6.10.
 MEMORY CARD

-The PEL accepts FAT32-formatted SD and SDHC cards up to a capacity of 32GB.
+The PEL accepts FAT32-formatted SD, SDHC and SDXC cards up to a capacity of 32GB.
+The SDXC cards must be formatted in the instrument.

 Number of insertions and withdrawals: 1,000.

 The transfer of a large quantity of data may take a long time.
 Moreover, some computers may have difficulty processing such large quantities of information, and spread sheets accept only a limited quantity of data.